laacz/advent-of-code/2024/readme.md

 ## Day 10

 This one was easy.
 Reused BFS code from tjhe previous year.
 First one is a list of distinct targets, second - a list of distinct paths.
 Then tried to polish it and forked everything up beyond the length of the undo buffer.

+## Day 11

+First was a brute force approach.
+Then had to rewrite everything.
+Mentioned strict order can be ignored.
+And we should deal with counts, not individual stones.
+Part2 implements hashing and that's all.